merivale/victor/README.md

 The overarching hypothesis behind this model is that every atomic English message is made up out of a series of zero or more `elaborations` applied to a core `nucleus`.
 The model does not currently cover compound messages, but will in due course be expanded in this direction; the working assumption is that these too can be treated as the result of further elaborations, but elaborations that introduce a second nucleus into the message.

-A major selling point of the model, and more generally of the idea to treat natural languages as codes in this way, is that it enables us to explain the widespread phenomenon of ambiguity in semantic terms (contrary to current mainstream thought in philosophical semantics, which treats it as either a syntactic or a pragmatic phenomenon).
+A major selling point of the model, and more generally of the idea to treat natural languages as codes in this way, is its ability to explain a large number of ambiguities in semantic terms (contrary to current mainstream thought in philosophical semantics, which treats ambiguity as either a syntactic or a pragmatic phenomenon).
 The explanation of ambiguity in general is that the encoding function is not one-to-one, but many-to-one.
 Furthermore, by articulating the English function, we can see precisely how and why various English ambiguities arise.
-In some cases it is simply because an elaboration leaves no mark on the output sentence, but more often it is because multiple elaborations (or multiple sequences of elaborations) happen to coincide in the same output.
+In some cases it is simply because an elaboration leaves no mark on the output sentence, but more often it is because multiple elaborations (or multiple sequences of elaborations) coincide in the same output.
 Examples will be given in section 3 below.
-In computational terms, English is a *lossy* code, which does not preserve in its output strings all of the information in its originating messages.
+In computational terms, what this means is that English is a *lossy* code, which does not preserve in its output strings all of the information in its originating messages.

 ## 2. The Nucleus